-1. Where an information society service is provided that consists of the storage of information provided by a recipient of the service, Member States shall provide in their legislation that the provider shall not be liable, other than for injunctive relief, for the information stored at the request of a recipient of the service on condition that:

-- the provider does not have actual knowledge that the activity is illegal and, as regards claims for damages, is not aware of facts or circumstances from which illegal activity is apparent; or - the provider, upon obtaining such knowledge or awareness, acts expeditiously to remove or to disable access to the information. - 2.
-The provisions of this article shall not apply when the recipient of the service is acting under the authority or the control of the provider.
+- 1. Where an Information Society service is provided that consists in the storage of information provided by a recipient of the service, Member States shall provide in their legislation that the provider shall not be liable, otherwise than under a prohibitory injunction, for the information stored at the request of a recipient of the service, on condition that: - (a) the provider does not have actual knowledge that the activity is illegal and, as regards claims for damages, is not aware of facts or circumstances from which illegal activity is apparent; or - (b) the provider, upon obtaining such knowledge or awareness, acts expeditiously to remove or to disable access to the information. - 2.
+Paragraph 1 shall not apply when the recipient of the service is acting under the authority or the control of the provider.

-Article 15: No obligation to monitor
+No obligation to monitor

-- 1. Member States shall not impose a general obligation on providers, when providing the services covered by Articles 12 and 14, to monitor the information which they transmit or store or a general obligation to actively seek facts or circumstances indicating illegal activity. - 2.
+- 1. Member States shall not impose a general obligation on providers, when providing the services covered by Articles 12 and 14, to monitor the information which they transmit or store, nor a general obligation actively to seek facts or circumstances indicating illegal activity. - 2.
 Paragraph 1 shall not affect any targeted, temporary surveillance activities required by national judicial authorities in accordance with national legislation to safeguard national security, defence, public security and for the prevention, investigation, detection and prosecution of criminal offences.